-The addition of a new visiting room and expanded visiting time early in the reporting period did much to encourage increased contacts with family.
-The Diplomat community.
+The Inter-Faith Council of the chapel coordinated a number of activities throughout the institution to collect funds for outside charities and were quite successful.
+The musical "Godspell" was given for the inmate population and also for over six hundred persons from the community.
 The growth of new counseling groups is seen as significant.
 Continued emphasis on staff training opportunities and the Crisis Intervention Team helped to improve our staff and to identify problem areas.
 This team has also focused staff attention on potential problems related to overcrowding since our population continues to grow.
-An evaluation of filed complaints showed that this avenue for registering problems was viable in focusing staff action and
+An evaluation of filed complaints showed that this avenue for registering problems was viable in focusing staff action and response.